CFP talks stall, dimming hopes of expansion before 2026

 There was hope initially an agreement could be reached soon enough to have it implemented for the 2024 season, two years before the current CFP contract with ESPN expires.

 “I think it was received favorably.
-Since then we’ve spent time on it, some don’t like it now,” said Bowlsby, who was part of a four-person committee that spent two years working on the 12-team plan.
+Since then we’ve spent time on it, some don’t like it now,” Bowlsby said.

 Expansion before end of the contract has been estimated to be worth an extra $450 million dollars for the conferences to split.

+Bowlsby was part of a four-person subcommittee, along with Southeastern Conference Commissioner Greg Sankey, Mountain West Commissioner Craig Thompson and Notre Dame AD Jack Swarbrick that spent two years working on the 12-team plan.

+That came after the Pac-12 and Big Ten began calling for expansion of the playoff in 2018.

 Unanimous consensus among the management committee members is needed to alter to the current deal.
-Bowlsby said a vote was taken this weekend among the management committee members, but declined to reveal how it broke down.
+Bowlsby said a vote was taken this weekend among the management committee members, but declined to reveal the results.

-Big Ten Commissioner Kevin Warren has said he supports a 12-team format that provides automatic access for only power five conferences champions.
+Big Ten Commissioner Kevin Warren has said he supports a 12-team format that provides automatic bids for the Power Five conference champions.
 American Athletic Conference Commissioner Mike Aresco has said he is adamantly opposed to any format that gives Power Five conferences special access.

+“Everybody is more concerned about their own silo than everybody else’s,” Bowlsby said.

+Sankey said the SEC has already made a huge concession by agreeing to expand from the current four-team format.

 Hancock had previously tried to set a deadline of sorts, saying if the commissioners could not come to a consensus on a new format by these meetings, expansion could not happen until after the current deal is complete.
 The playoff field would remain at four teams until 2026.

-But Keenum said the commissioners will get together again in the next few weeks to keeping working on a plan that everyone can support.
+But Keenum said the commissioners will get together again in the next few weeks to keep working on a plan that everyone can support.

-The meetings in Indianapolis were the seventh in-person since the 12-team format was made public in June.
+The meetings in Indianapolis were the seventh time the commissioners have gathered in in-person to discuss expansion since the 12-team format was made public in June.

 Bowlsby compared the process since to the movie “Groundhog Day,” where every day repeats for the main character and called it “frustrating.”